mselbekk11/Project-2/README.md

 - [ ] When loading the homepage initialy it asks to view your location, and when confirmed it will automatically load shows near you

 - [ ] Genre picking instead of just location
+- [ ] Make sure it is fully responsive